Maroua-netizen/42-Exams/README.md

 # 42-Exams

-This repository is for practicing for Exams in 42 school.
-It contains my implementations of 42 exams exercises, specifically for the rank 02 exam.
+This repository was originally created for practicing for Exams in 42 school.
+While the exam format has changed, these exercises remain a great way to practice solving C problems in a LeetCode-style format.
+The repo contains my implementations of former 42 exams exercises, specifically for the rank 02 exam.
 The exercises are divided into four levels, each increasing in difficulty.

 Each `.c` file contains:
 1. The exercise subject (commented out at the beginning)